fthaule/linux-libmtxorb/README.md

 ## Using the driver

-Option 1: Copy the source and header files directly into your project.
+Option 1: Copy the source and header files as is, directly into your project.

 Option 2: Build as a static library:
 ```